 Tier 2 Prescriptions:

-This tier includes brand name drugs that are preferred by your health insurance company.
+This tier can include more expensive generic or less expensive brand name drugs that are preferred by your health insurance company.
 Just as your health insurance company provides better coverage for in-network healthcare providers, it provides better coverage for preferred drugs.
-It can also include more expensive generic medications.

 Tier 3 Prescriptions: